github/training-kit/paths/electron/distributing/01-share-apps.md

   nav: "electron-sharing-apps"
 main-content: |

-  So I have a packaged app, now what?
-How to get apps onto the app store and easy to download.
+  ## Sharing Electron Applications

-  ## Legal things to be aware of
+  So you have a packaged app, but now what?
+The next few pages will walk through how to make apps easy to find and download.
+However, we the source of truth should always be this [documentation on application distribution](https://github.com/electron/electron/blob/master/docs/tutorial/application-distribution.md).

-  - Once you're sharing your app, your licenses and other legal things need to be in order
+  ### Legal things to be aware of

-     - App submission checklist for Windows (https://docs.microsoft.com/en-us/windows/uwp/publish/app-submissions)
+  Once you're sharing your app, your licenses and other legal things need to be in order.
+We recommend [this article](https://help.github.com/articles/licensing-a-repository/) to help you choose the right license for your project.

 show-me-how:
 tell-me-why: